Efficient Fine-Grained Guidance for Diffusion Model Based Symbolic Music Generation: Experiments

 \subsubsection{Evaluation}

-We generate accompaniments for the 88 MIDI pieces in our evaluation dataset.\footnote{The WholeSongGen model from \cite{wang2024whole} is also trained on the POP909 dataset.
+We generate accompaniments for the 88 MIDI pieces in our evaluation dataset.\footnote{The WholeSongGen model from \citet{wang2024whole} is also trained on the POP909 dataset.
 Our evaluation set is a subset of their test set so there is no in-sample evaluation issue on their model.} We introduce the following objective metrics to evaluate the generation quality of different methods:

+(1) \textit{Percentage of Out-of-Key Notes} First, for each method, we present the frequency of out-of-key notes by computing the percentage of steps in the generated sequences containing at least one out-of-key note, where each step corresponds to a 16th note.
+The results, presented in Table~\ref{tab:evaluation-table}, indicate that frequency of out-of-key notes in the baselines is roughly 2\%-4\%, equating to about 1–3 occurrences in a 4-measure piece.
+In contrast, our sampling control method effectively eliminates such dissonant notes in the generated samples.

+(2) \textit{Direct Chord Accuracy} and \textit{Chord Progression Similarity} We evaluate harmonic consistency by comparing the chord progressions of the generated and ground truth accompaniments.
+Chords are extracted using the rule-based recognition method from \citet{dai2020automatic}.
+Direct chord accuracy is computed as the percentage of beats where the recognized chord of the generated output exactly matches that of the ground truth.
+However, since not all mismatches reflect equal harmonic deviation—for instance, C major is harmonically close to Cmaj7 but far from B major—direct accuracy may fail to reflect the nuanced similarity between chords.

-\textit{(1) Chord Progression Similarity} We use a rule-based chord recognition method from \cite{dai2020automatic} to recognize the chord progressions of the generated accompaniments and the ground truth accompaniments.
-Then we split all chord progressions into non-overlapping 2-measure segments, and encode each segment into a 256-d latent space use a pre-trained disentangled VAE \citep{wang2020learning}.
-We then calculate the pairwise cosine similarities of the generated segments and the ground truth segments in the latent space.
-The average similarities with their 95\% confidence intervals are shown in the first column of Table~\ref{tab:evaluation-table}.
-The results indicate that our method significantly outperforms the other two baselines in chord accuracy.
+To address this, we further assess chord progression similarity.
+We divide each accompaniment into non-overlapping 2-measure segments and encode them into a 256-dimensional latent space using a pre-trained disentangled VAE \cite{wang2020learning}.
+Cosine similarity is then computed between corresponding segments from the generated and ground truth progressions.
+Table~\ref{tab:evaluation-table} reports the average direct accuracy and average latent similarity, along with their 95\% confidence intervals.
+The results demonstrate that our method significantly outperforms all baselines in chord accuracy.

-\textit{(2) Feature Distribution Overlapping Area} We assess the Overlapping Area (OA) of the distributions of some musical features in the generated and ground truth segments, including note pitch, duration, and note density\footnote{Note density is the number of onset notes at each time}.
-Similarly, we split both the generated accompaniments and the ground truth into non-overlapping 2-measure segments.
-Following \cite{von2023figaro}, for each feature $f$, we calculate the macro overlapping area (MOA) in segment-level feature distributions so that the metric also considers the temporal order of the features.
-MOA is defined as